k3rn3lpanicc/ccc-demo/README.md

 ```
 Generated new TEE secret key
 TEE Public Key: AzXtAf1xt7gAv8IMcXHWjkUYt0M8SfNrqD7ykWu5HWpg
+Generated new TEE signing key, saved to ./kd/tee_signing_key.json
+TEE Signing Address: 0x25fb079F3A0f60333cdB3BC2dE7Af6d7B7EF5DA0
+⚠️  IMPORTANT: Set this address as teeAddress in your smart contract!

 INFO:     Uvicorn running on http://127.0.0.1:8000
 ```

+**⚠️ IMPORTANT**:
-**⚠️ IMPORTANT**: Copy the TEE Public Key for the next step.
+- Copy the **TEE Public Key** for the next step (key distribution)
+- Copy the **TEE Signing Address** - the deployment script will use this automatically

 **About the TEE:**

 - This is a **mock TEE** implemented as a simple FastAPI service
 - In production, this would run in a hardware-isolated Trusted Execution Environment (Intel SGX, AMD SEV, ARM TrustZone)
-- The TEE generates a random secret key on startup
+- The TEE generates two keys on startup:
-- This key is used to decrypt the final encrypted state containing votes
+  - **Umbral secret key**: Used to decrypt the final encrypted state containing votes
+  - **Ethereum signing key**: Used to sign all state transitions for verification by the smart contract
+- Keys are persisted to disk for consistency across restarts

 ### Step 2: Generate Master Keys and Key Fragments